marclandy/enterprise-infra/architecture practice/deliverables/enterprise alz/Strategic Areas of ALZ Consulting Value.md

         *   Implement Conditional Access policies to enforce access requirements.

-    *   **Reference**: The Zero Trust security model in Azure highlights the use of Conditional Access as a key policy engine .[Microsoft Learn](https://learn.microsoft.com/en-us/security/zero-trust/azure-networking-overview?utm_source=chatgpt.com)[Microsoft Learn](https://learn.microsoft.com/en-us/azure/security/fundamentals/zero-trust?utm_source=chatgpt.com)
+    *   **Reference**: The Zero Trust security model in Azure highlights the use of Conditional Access as a key policy engine.

 3.  **Threat Protection Integration**